 It can be overwhelming deciding where to stay in Singapore as there are so many hotels.
 These are our top choices:

 Marina Bay Sands.
 If money is no object or can splurge for a night or two, consider spending at least a night at the iconic Marina Bay Sands hotel.
-The Marina Bay Sands is known for having the large rooftop infinity pool in the world with amazing views over the city (the pool is only accessible to hotel guests).
+The Marina Bay Sands is known for having the largest rooftop infinity pool in the world with amazing views over the city (the pool is only accessible to hotel guests).
 Click here to read Tripadvisor reviews, click here to see latest prices and read our full review.

 The Fullerton Bay Hotel Singapore.
 This 5 star luxury hotel is another great option for travelers looking to splurge.
 This is a beautiful hotel with a roof top infinity pool and a roof top bar.
 Book a suite facing Marina Bay Sands and you can enjoy the Spectra Light and Water show from your room.
 Click here to read Tripadvisor reviews.

-Midprice ($100-200)
+Midprice

 Holiday Inn Singapore Orchard City Centre.
 This midprice hotel has an excellent location near Orchard Rd and close to the MRT and even has a nice rooftop pool.
 Click here to read Tripadvisor reviews.

-Budget (Under $100)
+Budget

 Hotel YAN.
 This boutique Hotel offers great value and gets great views for being clean and having a free stocked minibar and free wifi.
 It is located in walking distance to Little India and close to plenty of food options.
 Click here to read Tripadvisor reviews.